Kourosh Yaghmaei: 1960s–1970s

-At a young age, he started his first band with some friends by listening to the vinyl records of bands like Surf-rockers and The Ventures.
-In the early 1960s, Yaghmaei joined a group named The Raptures who covers The Ventures, The Kinks, The Beatles, and The Monkees.
-In 1967 lineup of that group was Yaghmaei (lead vocal, guitar), Bahram Saeedi (electric guitar), Kamran Khasheh (organ), Jahangir (bass), Viguen (drums).
-He also played in another group named Rebels for a while, who later gradually took their places in Iranian rock scene.
+In the early 1960s, Yaghmaei started his first band, The Raptures, with some of his friends.
+Inspired by listening to the vinyl records of surf-rockers like The Ventures, The Raptures covered The Ventures, The Kinks, The Beatles, and The Monkees.
+The 1967 lineup of The Raptures consisted of Yaghmaei (lead vocal, guitar), Bahram Saeedi (electric guitar), Kamran Khasheh (organ), Jahangir (bass), and Viguen (drums).
+He also played in another group named Rebels for a while, the members of which later gradually took their own places in the Iranian rock scene.

-In the early 1970s, at the age of early 20s, Yaghmaei set up his solo band along with his elder brother Kamran Yaghmaei and younger brother Kambiz Yaghmaei.
-That time he was playing guitar, bass and making vocals.
-His music consisted of combining Iranian melodies, instrumentals, vocals, and tones with Western harmonies, scales, and modes.
+During the early 1970s, Yaghmaei set up his solo band with his brothers Kamran and Kambiz.
+At that time he was on guitar, bass, and vocals.
+His music combined Iranian melodies, instrumentals, vocals, and tones with Western harmonies, scales, and modes.

 Gol-e Yakh

 In 1973, Yaghmaei made his debut single when he was studying in Shahid Beheshti University in Tehran.
-The song "Gol-e Yakh" was written by Mahdi Akhavan Langeroudi who was Yaghmaei's friend at the university and one of the significant modern Persian poets.
-"Gol-e Yakh" penetrated beyond the borders of Iran, and thereafter various performances in other countries of the world continued till this day.
-The song brought a great fame to Yaghmaei and it was adapted for various languages.
-At the same year he released debut solo album Gol-e Yakh under Now-Again Records level, an American independent record label based in Los Angeles which is also a subsidiary of Stones Throw Records.
+The song "Gol-e Yakh" was written by Mahdi Akhavan Langeroudi, who was Yaghmaei's friend at the university and one of the significant modern Persian poets.
+"Gol-e Yakh" penetrated beyond the borders of Iran, and thereafter various performances in other countries of the world continued to this day.
+The song brought Yaghmaei great fame and it was adapted for various languages.
+In the same year, he released debut solo album Gol-e Yakh under the label of Now-Again Records, an American independent record label based in Los Angeles which is also a subsidiary of Stones Throw Records.

 He released 4 singles from his contracted record company Ahange Rooz.
 In 1973 "Gole Yakh" / "Del Dareh Pir Misheh" and "Leila" / "Paiz", in 1974 "Hajme Khali" / "Akhm Nakon" and in 1975 "Saraabe Toe" / "Dar Enteha" was released.
-Despite the high sales from all these records he could only gain a modest royalty.
+Despite high record sales, he earned only modest royalties.
 He released two albums before being banned, both of which are important works of Iranian rock history.
 Between 1975 and 1979, Yaghmaei recorded 24 songs in total.
-17 of those songs were collected in two albums named Hajm-e Khali (1975) and Sārāb-e Toe (1977) released in cassettes.
+17 of those songs were collected in two albums named Hajm-e Khali (1975) and Sārāb-e Toe (1977) released on cassettes.
 The remaining 7 songs were recorded in the pre-revolution riot period between 1978 and 1979.